Hamilcare/SolverSudokuC/README.md

 # SolverSudokuC
-lazy method to solve sudoku grid with C
+lazy method to solve sudoku grid with C using backtracking